snap-research/weights2weights/README.md

 Various notebooks provide examples on how to save models either as low dimensional *w2w* models (represented by principal component coefficients), or as models compatible with standard LoRA such as with Diffusers [pipelines](https://huggingface.co/docs/diffusers/en/api/pipelines/overview).
 We provide a notebook in `other/loading.ipynb` that demonstrates how these weights can be loaded into either format.
 We provide a notebook in `other/datasets.ipynb` demonstrating how to read from the dataset of model weights.

 ## Recreating the Dataset of Weights
-To recreate a single datapoint in our dataset of model weights, run
+To recreate a single model in our dataset of model weights, run
 ```
 $ bash train.sh
 ```